Higher Laminations and Affine Buildings: Laminations for the space

 \end{proof}

-We now discuss a bit the idea behind $\X$-laminations.
-In our presentation, the definition of the functions $g_{ijk}$ and $g_{ij}$, tropical or not, depended on some choice, of either a configuration within a family or a principal flag (an element of $G/U$) dominating a regular flag (an element of $G/B$).
-Note that the choice of a configuration or dominating flag is analogous to a choice of horocycles at the marked points.
-We construct the functions using these horocycles, show that they are independent of the choice of horocycles, and then forget the horocycles.
+We now discuss and attempt to clarify the idea behind $\X$-laminations.
+In our presentation, the definition of the functions $g_{ijk}$ and $g_{ij}$, tropical or not, depended on some choice: on higher Teichmuller space, the functions depended on the choice of a principal flag (an element of $G/U$) dominating a regular flag (an element of $G/B$), while on its tropicalization, the functions depend on a configuration of points representing a configuration of cones.
+The choice of a dominating principal flag or a point within a cone is analogous to the choice of a horocycle at a cusp in classical Teichmuller theory.
+The functions are defined using principal flags or a configuration of points, but they ultimately only depend on the flags and configuration of cones.

 This means that we lose some degrees of freedom in going from $\A_{G,S}$ to $\X_{G,S}$.
 For example, on a triangle, the space $\X_{G,S}$ doesn't have co-ordinates corresponding to the boundary edges.
-On the other hand, the gluings between triangles are more interesting: for the space $\A_{G,S}$ we can only glue two triangles if they have the same edge functions, where as for the space $\X_{G,S}$ any two triangles have a interesting space of gluings based on the co-ordinates assigned to the edges.
+On the other hand, the gluings between triangles are more interesting: for the space $\A_{G,S}$ we can only glue two triangles if they have the same edge functions, where as for the space $\X_{G,S}$ any two triangles have an interesting space of gluings based on the co-ordinates assigned to the edges.
 The different possible gluings are related to each other by shearing.
 This is one important feature that distinguishes the spaces $\A_{G,S}$ and $\X_{G,S}$.
 This will become even more important in the next section.